blitzdotcs/FX-Engine-Legacy-Repo/MODCHARTING.md

 * Also uh if mod songs don't work when you select them in freeplay just use Story Mode

+* Oh yeh uh no support for using it in the mods folder yet :/

 # How to make a ModChart.

 * Press 7 to go into the Modding Menu